• Skip to primary navigation

 Jump to Recipe Print Recipe

-This lemon and herb green tahini sauce is perfect for adding some zip to your meal!
+This lemon herb green tahini sauce is perfect for adding some zip to your meal!
 It's great as a dip, sauce, or dressing.
 I love to serve this delicious sauce to complement grilled meats and vegetables.
-Break out of your usual appetizer routine and make green tahini as a dip for crudités or toasts.
+Break out of your usual appetizer routine and make green tahini as a dip for crudités or pita chips.

 A jar of bright green tahini sauce with a wooden spoon.